-Acrochordons are harmless skin growths that hang off the skin.
-They are more also known as skin tags.
+Acrochordons are harmless growths of skin that hang from the surface of the skin.
+They are also known as skin tags.

 |Copyright © Nucleus Medical Media, Inc.|

-Skin tags appear as flesh-colored skin growths.
-They are small, but can range in size from 1 millimeter to 5 centimeters.
+Skin tags appear as small, flesh-colored skin growths.
 They are often found in folds of the skin, such as the arm pit, neck, or groin.
-They don't cause symptoms, even after they appear.
+They do not cause any symptoms.

-Most of the time, no treatment is needed.
+Most people do not need treatment.
 Skin tags can be watched.
-The skin tags should be removed if they are bothering you.
+They should be removed if they are causing irritation.

 - Surgical removal